Booritas/semantic-segmentation/unet-dsb.md

 ![](images/unet-dsb.png)

 ### Training
+Training of the model was done using Adam optimizer with learning rate 1.e-4.
 Picture below shows evolution of the prediction masks generated during the training on different steps.
-The last row shows manual annotation
+The last row shows manual annotation.

 ![](images/dsb-masks.png)